 Science News Learning

-Regeneron and other sponsors are supporting nearly 5,850 schools, including 110 full districts or geographic cohorts.
+Regeneron and other sponsors are fully sponsoring the program for interested public schools, including 122 districts or geographic cohorts, which gives program access to over 6 million students.
 Over 60% of our schools are Title I eligible.
-Over 18,000 educators and over 6 million students have access to program resources.

 Interested in the program?
 Express interest in signing up your school.
-Learn more about the program resources from this resource overview sheet.
+Learn more about the program resources from this Science News Learning Program brochure.

 Science News Learning Ambassadors